Safdarabad: Economy

-Agriculture is one of the main sources of employment, the town has been a popular grain market for last 75 years as the town is located in a highly fertile area.
+Agriculture is one of the main sources of employment in it, the town has been a popular grain market for last 75 years as the town is located in a highly fertile area.
 The Rakh Branch canal passes near one side of the Safdarabad city to Sangla Hill and is an irrigation source.
 On the other hand, a large variety of shoes is prepared here and transported to different cities.

 Famous Darbar (Mazarat)

 There are many mazarat in the city and its surrounding areas.
 One of the most famous and holy Darbar (Shrine) is located in village Dhaban Khurd near Safdarabad city.
-Evey year a grand Urs is held there, where hundreds of followers come to celebrate it.
+Every year a grand Urs is held there, where hundreds of followers come to celebrate it.
 The celebrations of this Urs continues for two days.
 This is the village where Hazrat Syed Bahadur Ali Shah Gilani (Qadri, Noshai), father of Syed Ehsan Ali Bahadur spent many years and did guide the people toward spiritual knowledge.